 - This document lists some optional, modularly-designed rules & procedures for Cairn (and should be adaptable to most other OSR-adjacent games with minimal tinkering).

-- These rules are designed to be plug-n-play, so just grab what you like and discard the rest.
+- These rules are designed to be plug-n-play.
+Grab what you like and discard the rest.

 - These rules are not critical to the structure of the game and can be discarded or ignored at certain points in your game.

-- Encounter roll: GM makes a d6 encounter roll once every few rounds, or at their discretion.
+1. Encounter Roll: GM makes a d6 loaded encounter roll once every few dungeon turns, or at their discretion.

 - A quick search takes 1 minute, covers roughly a 30x30’ space, and reveals only the most obvious information.

-- A detailed search takes 10 minutes (1 round), covers roughly a 30x30’ space, and reveals most hidden information, at the GM’s discretion.
+- A detailed search takes 10 minutes (1 turn), covers roughly a 30x30’ space, and reveals most hidden information.

 - You can replace 30x30 with small, medium, and large rooms, and require additional turns to complete a detailed search.